lightstep/telemetry-generator/README.md

 ```

 When building with Docker, you need to re-run both steps for any code *or* config changes.
 If you run into errors while building, please open [an issue](https://github.com/lightstep/telemetry-generator).

+## Publishing a Release
+These steps enable a new Docker image to be available with `docker pull ghcr.io/lightstep/telemetry-generator:<tag>`

+0. Make your code changes and add to a new PR, ensure to include an:
+   * Update to VERSION in the file `VERSION`
+   * Update to `CHANGELOG.md`
+1. Create PR, get approvals, merge changes
+2. Run `make add-tag`
+    * (This will run `git tag` under the hood using the version number in VERSION)
+3. Run `make push-tag`
+    * (This will push the tags to Github. **THIS** is the operation that will kick off the GHA workflow, build  and push a new image out to GHCR.io)